-Christmas houseplants appear in garden centres and florists from November onwards.
-Many produce a welcome display of colour, but can be challenging to grow, and short-lived – often ending up on the compost heap after a month or two.
+Christmas house plants appear in garden centres and florists from November onwards.
+Many produce a welcome display of colour, but they can be challenging to grow and short-lived – often ending up on the compost heap after a month or two.

 If you want to grow easier alternatives to these Christmas stalwarts, try our selection, below.
 All are long lived and undemanding to keep, and will brighten your home for many years to come.

 For inspiration on how to display your houseplants see our guide to 15 of the best indoor plant pots

 A christmas cactus with flowers of pink-edged white petalsSchlumbergera is a deservedly popular house plant, with attractive red, pink or white flowers that appear in winter.
 It’s best not to move the plant when in bud, as this can cause bud drop.
 For the rest of the year, it’s easy to keep: give it a bright spot on an east- or west-facing window sill, water when the soil feels dry, and feed every two weeks.
 In summer, Schlumbergera will thrive outside in a shady spot and cuttings can be easily taken.